ericschernoff/Pepper/README.md

 This kit has been tested with Ubuntu 18.04 & 20.04, CentOS 8, and FeeBSD 12.

 1\.
 Install the needed packages
-	Ubuntu: apt install build-essential cpanminus libpq-dev libmysqlclient-dev perl-doc zlib1g-dev
+	Ubuntu: apt install build-essential cpanminus libmysqlclient-dev perl-doc zlib1g-dev
-	CentOS: yum install postgresql-devel
+	CentOS: yum install
 	FreeBSD:

 2\.
-Recommended: If you do not already have a MySQL/MariaDB/Postgres database available,
+Recommended: If you do not already have a MySQL/MariaDB database available,
 	please install and configure one here.
 Create a designated user and database for Pepper.
 	See database vendor docs for details on this task.